 - Obtain an Oregon Commercial Motor Vehicle Pamphlet to study for the General Knowledge test, and the Combination Vehicle and Airbrake knowledge tests (Endorsements) to enter the UCC program.

-- Return the CTD application, work history, driving record, authorization for release, drug screening policy and placement test scores to:
+- Return the CTD application, work history, driving record, authorization for release, drug screening policy to:

 UCC Commercial Truck Driving Program

 1140 Umpqua College RD.
 (Old Science Building)

 Upon notification of preliminary acceptance into the program